Numerical method for approximately optimal solutions of two-stage distributionally robust optimization with marginal constraints: Introduction

 \subsection{Contributions and organization of this paper}

-The main contributions of this paper are summarized as follows. \begin{enumerate}[label=(\arabic*), leftmargin=2em] \item We develop a relaxation scheme for the inner maximization in the two-stage DRO problem with marginal constraints which results in a linear semi-infinite programming formulation of a conservative relaxation of the two-stage DRO problem.
-We are able to control the relaxation error to be arbitrarily close to 0.
+The main contributions of this paper are summarized as follows. \begin{enumerate}[label=(\arabic*),beginpenalty=10000] \item We develop primal and dual formulations of a general class of two-stage DRO problems with marginal constraints, establish the respective strong duality, and prove the existence of primal and dual optimizers.
+Moreover, we derive the saddle point conditions for the primal and dual optimization problems which lead to sufficient and necessary conditions for their optimizers.
+These results are presented in Theorem~\ref{thm:primaldual}.

-\item We develop a numerical algorithm (i.e., Algorithm~\ref{alg:dro-lb}), which, for any given $\tilde{\epsilon}>0$, is capable of computing an $\tilde{\epsilon}$-optimal solution of the two-stage DRO problem with marginal constraints.
-It also computes a pair of upper and lower bounds on the optimal value.
-The difference between these bounds provides a direct estimate of the sub-optimality of the computed solution that is typically much smaller than its theoretical upper bound $\tilde{\epsilon}$.
+\item We develop a scheme to construct both a sub-optimizer of the two-stage DRO problem and a sub-optimizer of the inner maximization problem from a sub-optimizer of the dual formulation, where the sub-optimality is given by the optimal value of a global maximization problem.
+These results are presented in Theorem~\ref{thm:dual-suboptimality} and Corollary~\ref{cor:dual-suboptimality-primal-coupling}.
+This gives rise to a numerical algorithm for computing an approximate optimizer of the two-stage DRO problem and an approximate worst-case probability measure.
+Our algorithm is guaranteed to converge and computes provable lower and upper bounds for the optimal value of the two-stage DRO problem as well as sub-optimality estimates for the computed approximate optimizers.
+In particular, the sub-optimality can be controlled to be arbitrarily small by suitably choosing the inputs of the algorithm.
+We present these properties of our algorithm in Theorem~\ref{thm:iterative}.

-\item We perform numerical experiments to demonstrate the proposed algorithm in three prominent decision problems: task scheduling, multi-product assembly, and supply chain network design.
-The ambiguity sets in these problems involve a large number of marginals, which include both discrete and continuous distributions.
-The numerical results show that the computed approximately optimal solutions are very close to being optimal.
+\item We perform numerical experiments to demonstrate the proposed algorithm in three prominent two-stage DRO problems: task scheduling, multi-product assembly, and supply chain network design with edge failure.
+The ambiguity sets in these problems involve a large number of marginals, which include both discrete and continuous probability measures.
+The numerical results show that the computed approximately optimizers are close to being optimal. \end{enumerate}